Example: Space Shooter

 messenger level Game Level1

-Next, add layer Main to Game:
+Next, add layers Main and Front to Game:

 ...